marcpllew/Froth-n-Swap/README.md

 -   users will then be directed to trading page(for later)

+## 15/1

+-   Add authentication functionality
+-   Add in tables to data base
+-   add a nave bar using bootsrap
+-   add in some basic CSS styling

 ## Questions

--
+-   How do i add drop down tabs for styles?

+-   create page is not creating

 -   Do i store actual code inside readme file?
 LIke JPEG?

--

 -   Where to next?

 ## to do's

--   update data base tables.
+-   update data base tables. (completes)
--   Remove 'styles\_' and replace with acual styles
+-   Remove 'styles\_' and replace with acual styles (completes)
+-   look into drop down boxes with 'style' name for creating new items
+-   abilty to add new beers to data base vier the app
+-   want arrows on pictures to scroll though pics on database